 Within the Affordable Care Act, Congress created the Medicare Shared Savings Program.
 As part of that program, ACOs gave healthcare providers incentives to cooperate and avoid unnecessary tests and medical procedures.
 By doing this and sharing information, they reduce healthcare expenses.

 ACOs have stringent care requirements.
-As of 2019, there are 23 quality measures they have to meet to continue participation in the program and to maintain eligibility for shared savings.9
+As of 2019, there are 23 quality measures they have to meet to continue participation in the program and to maintain eligibility for shared savings.7

 How do Accountable Care Organizations save money?

-The United States spends more on healthcare than the next highest 10 countries combined.
-However, its healthcare outcomes are not better than other countries, highlighting a serious problem.
+The United States spends more on healthcare than other developed countries.8 However, its healthcare outcomes are not better than other countries, highlighting a serious problem.

 Some healthcare procedures are more costly than effective.
 Patients often see multiple doctors who may have little or no communication with one another.
 With no coordination, patients may take the same tests or undergo the same procedures repeatedly, adding to healthcare costs.

 ACOs aim to eliminate those problems.
 By boosting collaboration, they can reduce unnecessary procedures and services.
-At the same time, ACOs give physicians more flexibility than they have with HMOs.10
+At the same time, ACOs give physicians more flexibility than they have with HMOs.9

 As of July 2019 — the last available data — there are 559 Medicare ACOs in the United States.
-They serve over 12.3 million patients.
+They serve over 12.3 million patients.10

 ACOs have improved the quality of care for Medicare beneficiaries.
-In their first three years of operation, ACOs improved their performance on the majority of measurements.11
+In their first three years of operation, ACOs improved their performance on the majority of measurements.7

 ACOs are becoming increasingly popular for healthcare providers and patients.
-More than 377,000 healthcare professionals care for Medicare beneficiaries within an ACO, and some states are moving their fee-for-service Medicaid recipients to an ACO model, too.
-Some major employers, such as Disney and Walmart, are also transitioning to a similar model to decrease costs while offering high-quality care.12
+More than 500,000 healthcare professionals care for Medicare beneficiaries within an ACO, and some states are moving their fee-for-service Medicaid recipients to an ACO model, too.
+Some major employers, such as Disney and Walmart, are also transitioning to a similar model to decrease costs while offering high-quality care.11

 If you have Original Medicare, you may be assigned to an ACO.
 While you may still choose your doctors, working within the network may mean fewer screenings, tests, and appointments.
 And with greater collaboration between your healthcare providers, you can ensure you get the best care possible.